PufferFinance/secure-signer-docs/docs/environment.md

 This helps walk you through how to set things up on azure, we recommend this wonderful [guide](https://mirror.xyz/ladislaus.eth/joTqwZ1sBLxlJayV4pIYxCkwl4RWheM_xipU_OCp9MM) if you're running from home.

+# Setting up an SGX instance on local environment

+Please follow this [toturial](https://mirror.xyz/ladislaus.eth/joTqwZ1sBLxlJayV4pIYxCkwl4RWheM_xipU_OCp9MM) prepared by our community to prepare your environment for locally SGX enabled computer.

 # Setting up an SGX instance on Azure

 Secure-Signer has been developed and tested on Microsoft Azure.
 The goal of this guide is to expedite setting up your own Azure server.
 Stay tuned for more information on setting up Secure-Signer at home or on other cloud providers.